Mkhimer69/RapidResponse/README.md

 ## Roadmap

-See `ROADMAP.md` for upcoming features and future development plans.
+See `ROADMAP.md` for planned enhancements and future development efforts.

 ---